Project-Alex/Shopping-Cart/README.md

 A simple shopping cart application for learning github
 ======================================================
 Displays total cost
 Displays items in basket with quantity and itemised cost

-Add item
+Add items
-Remove item
+Remove items
 Checkout